Dubai recipe for economic success looks stale as markets slump

 Meanwhile, the United States and Gulf allies, including the UAE, are trying to squeeze Iran’s economy by reducing its financial and trade ties.
 The effort is more aggressive than Washington’s previous attempt to isolate Iran several years ago, diplomats in the region say.

-That matters because the UAE’s exports and re-exports to Iran, the vast majority via Dubai, totaled $19.9 billion in 2017.
+That matters because the UAE’s exports and re-exports to Iran, the vast majority via Dubai, totalled $19.9 billion in 2017.

 The chief executive of a foreign financial firm in Dubai said the emirate faced unprecedented competition from neighboring countries for capital, as low oil prices forced those countries to develop their own non-oil industries.